tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 1. What is required to audit, log, and monitor controls for ISO 27001 and HIPAA?

     Azure Policy initiatives for ISO 27001 and HIPAA should be enabled for the resource groups that are created to govern the Azure Virtual Desktop infrastructure.
-In addition, Azure Security Center should be upgraded to the Standard tier subscription to properly monitor and alert on control compliance to ISO 27001 and HIPAA standards.
+In addition, Microsoft Defender for Cloud should be upgraded to the Standard tier subscription to properly monitor and alert on control compliance to ISO 27001 and HIPAA standards.

     To address compliance with the California Personal Protection Act, the Azure Policy initiative for GDPR will be assigned and custom policies will be added as needed to comply with the CPPA.

 2. How will you address monitoring these controls in Azure and the on-premises data centers?

    Azure Monitor agents should be installed on all Azure and on-premises virtual machines in order to govern the Azure Policy initiatives.
-These agents will provide activity logs that can be monitored within Azure Security Center.
+These agents will provide activity logs that can be monitored within Microsoft Defender for Cloud.

-    ATP should be used to monitor threats.
+    Microsoft Defender should be used to monitor threats.

     Azure Sentinel should be used for incident response and investigation.